-The Social Democratic Party (SPD) continued its stolid election campaign on Monday by presenting its new tax plans.
+In June this year, three months before the election, the Social Democratic Party (SPD) continued its election campaign in typically stoild fashion by presenting its new tax plans.
 Ahead of the presentation at the center-left party's headquarters in Berlin, candidate Martin Schulz trailed the proposals with promises that, under his chancellorship, the rich would have to share more of the tax burden - particularly those who make their money on the financial markets.

-"The people who work for their money shouldn't be in a worse position than people who let their money work for them," Schulz told the Frankfurter Allgemeiner Sonntagszeitung newspaper on Sunday.
+"The people who work for their money shouldn't be in a worse position than people who let their money work for them," Schulz told the Frankfurter Allgemeiner Sonntagszeitung newspaper.
 "It's not fair that normal work is taxed, but financial market speculation isn't."

 As part of the plans to relieve middle income earners, the SPD promised to raise the top income tax bracket to 76,200 euros ($85,300) a year, significantly higher than the current level of 54,000 euros.
 Not only this, the top rate of income tax would rise from 43 to 45 percent.
 This would, the SPD reckons, put 15 billion euros back into the pockets of low and medium income earners.

-The new proposals were the next stage in the party's social justice campaign strategy, coming a couple of weeks after the SPD presented its new pension plans, which included promises not to keep the retirement age at 67 and to invest extra money into stabilizing pensions.
+The new proposals were the next stage in the party's social justice campaign strategy, coming a couple of weeks after the SPD presented its new pension plans, which included promises to invest extra tax money into stabilizing pensions.

 German voters have heard this tune before.
 Ahead of each general election in living memory, the Social Democrats have regularly made a play to shore up their traditionally working class voter base by promising more "social justice."

 But few Germans would mistake the SPD for a Marxist party.
-At least since the 1960s, the Social Democrats have ditched their more radical origins and shaped themselves as fundamentally in favor of the capitalist market economy system, while at the same time attempting to protect workers' rights.
+At least since the 1960s, the Social Democrats have ditched their more socialist origins and styled themselves as fundamentally in favor of the capitalist market economy system, while at the same time attempting to protect workers' rights.

-That reputation was cemented in 2003 with the Agenda 2010 labor reforms, a program implemented by SPD Chancellor Gerhard Schröder that split his party - leading indirectly to the creation of the socialist Left party - and which still defines the internal party debate today.
+That point was cemented in 2003 with the Agenda 2010 labor reforms, a program implemented by SPD Chancellor Gerhard Schröder that split his party and led indirectly to the creation of the socialist Left party, and which still defines the internal party debate today.

-Agenda 2010 represented a shift away from a state-centered economic ideology to one that was focused more on individual responsibility tempered by market regulation.
+Agenda 2010 represented a shift away from a state-centered economic ideology to one that was focused more on individualistic entrepreneurship tempered by market regulation.
 This was the so-called "Third Way" also touted in the early 2000s by the UK Labour Party under Prime Minister Tony Blair.

-Similarly in 2013 - this time with former Finance Minister Peer Steinbrück in the thankless role of opposing Chancellor Angela Merkel - the SPD proposed higher taxes for high-earners by raising the top income tax bracket (as well as the re-introduction of wealth taxes and tightening of certain tax breaks).
+Similarly in 2013 - this time with former Finance Minister Peer Steinbrück in the thankless role of opposing Chancellor Angela Merkel - the SPD proposed high taxes for high earners by raising the top income tax bracket (as well as the re-introduction of wealth taxes and tightening of certain tax breaks).

 But when it entered government as junior partner to Merkel's conservative Christian Democratic Union (CDU), the SPD found it was unable to push these promises into the coalition contract.